 “As you grow, you are spending money to perform on increased demand and volume while collecting on receivables from the lower-volume period that just passed,” said John Torrens, a professor of entrepreneurial practice at Syracuse University’s Whitman School of Management.

-Ideally, plan for cash flow problems before they happen.
 Saving cash in a growth reserve fund can preserve the liquidity you’ll need when you jump to the next level and your expenses rise.
-As always, it’s wise to overestimate expenses and underestimate revenue.
-This way, when projections are off, you have a margin of error within which to operate.
+Overestimate expenses and underestimate revenue so you have a margin of error within which to operate.

-If you’ve failed to maintain enough liquidity and can’t increase cash flow quickly, don’t worry.
 Most cash flow problems associated with rapid growth result from money being tied up in accounts receivable.
-If you’re willing to spend a bit off the top, an invoice factoring company will loan you a large percentage of your outstanding balances while actively pursuing collections.
-This frees up working capital for your business and removes the burden of following up with unpaid accounts so your staff can focus on quality service instead of on debt collection.
+An invoice factoring company will loan you a large percentage of your outstanding balances while actively pursuing debt collection.

-As a business scales, workplace dynamics can change significantly.
-Although an increased workload can contribute to employee stress, other factors can hurt employee morale and reduce productivity, including the following:
+An increased workload can contribute to employee stress.
+Other factors can hurt employee morale and reduce productivity as well, including:

 A sudden uptick in customer service complaints could indicate your business has grown too quickly.
-With more clients and the same number of employees, it can be challenging for your staff to continue giving each customer the same level of attention.
+As your business grows, it can be challenging for your staff to give each customer the same level of attention.
 Employee burnout and fatigue could also lead to more mistakes and dissatisfied customers.

 “Our first signs that we were growing too quickly were simple things, such as not returning prospects’ emails and calls as quickly, or not being able to take inbound calls as needed,” said Matt Schmidt, owner of Diabetes Life Solutions.
 “I woke up one day and knew we had to bring on new people to address the demands of the public.”

-When the quality of the customer experience drops, you have two choices: hire more people or take on less work.
-Naturally, hiring more people is an attractive option, but if you’ve run into cash flow issues, you’ll need to rectify those problems first.
+When customer experience suffers, you have two choices: hire more people or take on less work.
 Nobody wants to turn down more work, but if paring back growth to gain stability ensures your company’s long-term success, it could be a sensible decision.

 When a business grows too quickly, pressing tasks begin piling up.
 This backlog can cause management to be reactive instead of proactive and strategic.
 Although it’s essential to manage the day-to-day workflow, it’s also crucial to plan for the future.